Opentrons/Protocols/protocols/dna_normalization_csv/README.md

 	* DNA

 ## Description
 Dilute samples in a 96 or 384 well plate, using volumes from a CSV file.
+Uses a single-channel pipette, and a single source of diluent.

 To generate a `.csv` from from Excel or another spreadsheet program, try "File > Save As" and select `*.csv`